guilhermeKodama/ceros-ski-master/README.md

 ### Build & Deploy

 This project is deployed using github pages.
-You can deploy a new version in the `master` branch running the following commands
+You can deploy a new version in the `development` branch running the following commands

 ```
 npm run build